talha-waheed/talha-waheed.github.io/_pages/about.md

 <!-- A data-driven personal website -->
 <!-- ====== -->
 I'm doing a PhD in Computer Science at the University of Illinois Urbana-Champaign.
-I've the privilidge of being advised by [Prof. Brighten Godfrey](https://pbg.cs.illinois.edu) and [Prof. Radhika Mittal](https://radhikam.web.illinois.edu).
+I've the privilege of being advised by [Prof. Brighten Godfrey](https://pbg.cs.illinois.edu) and [Prof. Radhika Mittal](https://radhikam.web.illinois.edu).
 My research focuses on problems in networked systems.
 Currently, I'm working on optimizing load balancing and resource scheduling in the cloud.

 Earlier, I did my undergrad from LUMS, Pakistan, where I had the good fortune of working with [Prof. Zafar Qazi](https://web.lums.edu.pk/~zafar/) and [Prof. Ihsan Qazi](https://www.ihsanqazi.com).
-We quantified the degradation in the quality of experience of the user streaming videos on mobile devices under memory pressure.
-We then demonstrated how improved video delivery techniques over the network could mitigate it.
+We quantified the degradation in user quality of experience (QoE) while they stream videos on mobile devices under memory pressure.
+We then demonstrated how improved video delivery techniques over the network could mitigate this.
 Our work was published in CoNEXT '22 [[Download paper](https://talha-waheed.github.io/files/coal-not-diamonds.pdf)].

-You can find more about me here in my [CV](https://talha-waheed.github.io/files/cv.pdf).
+You can find more about me here in my [CV](https://talha-waheed.github.io/files/CV.pdf).

 <!-- Getting started
 ======